 In August, the LEAP guide will be sent out and sign-up for LEAP electives will happen in August.
 As always, LEAP electives are not allocated on a first-come, first-serve basis and we will make sure we provide enough communication as we lead up to sign-up; please be sure to read the Back to School Start-Up Package emails throughout the summer.

 Scheduling for next year is being finalised.
 Advisory groups for next year will remain in the single grade format and different mix of students and/or different advisors.
 As we hope the cohort mandate will ease for the coming year, we feel it is important for student growth that they have the opportunity to both make new, and maintain current, connections.
 The Advisor teacher will remain as the first point of contact for parents and will be posted in SEQTA at the beginning of the new school year.
 Students’ timetables will be available on the first day of school.

 August Return Date

-One final reminder, the first day back for all returning G7-9 students is Tuesday, August 25th.
-For a full overview of next year’s opening and closing dates, please refer to this document.
+One final reminder, the first day back on campus for all returning G7-9 students is Tuesday, August 24th.
+For a full overview of next year’s dates, please refer to this calendar.